Enterprise-CMCS/macpro-mdct-mfp/README.md

 ### Running the project locally

-In the root of the project run `./run local --update-env` to pull in values from 1Password and run the project.
+In the root of the project run `./run update-env && ./run local` to pull in values from 1Password and run the project.
 Alternatively, if you do not have a 1Password account you will need to reach out to an MDCT team member for values for your `.env `.
 Then you can run `./run local` to use a static manually populated `.env` file.

 ### Logging in